-Item 2.a.(iv) Shareholder Controllers and Material Transactions
+Item 2.a.(iv) Shareholder Controllers and Material Transactions executives other than those associated with the compensation arrangements previously disclosed.

 As a wholly owned subsidiary of Sompo Holdings, the Group does not have any external shareholders and therefore does not have any shareholder controllers.